jumphone/BEER/README.md

 # II.
 Combine Multiple Batches

-Please use the function named "MBEER" to combine multiple batches (n>=3).

-This function implements the iteration of "Combine Two Batches".
+When combining multiple batches, BEER implements the iteration of "Combine Two Batches".

-MBEER compares each batch with the batch having the largest cell number.
+BEER compares each batch with the batch having the largest cell number.

 The assumption is that the batch having the largest cell number has almost all cell-types within all batches.